 Menopause treatment

-Many women do not need treatment for their menopause symptoms.
-You may find that your symptoms go away by themselves.
+If you experience menopause symptoms, they may go away without treatment.
 Or you may not find the symptoms uncomfortable.
-If you are bothered by your symptoms, talk to your doctor or nurse about ways to relieve them.
+If you are bothered by your symptoms, talk to your health care provider.
 You can work together to find a treatment that is right for you.
-Some women find that changing their eating habits and getting more physical activity can help.
-Others may need medicine to help relieve their symptoms.
+Some women may need medicine to help relieve their symptoms.

 What medicines treat menopause symptoms?

-If your menopause symptoms bother you, talk to your doctor or nurse.
-Your doctor or nurse can suggest medicines to help with your symptoms.
-All medicines have risks, and your doctor can help you figure out which medicines are best for you.
+If your menopause symptoms bother you, talk to your health care provider.
+They can suggest medicines to help with your symptoms.
+Treatment recommendations depend on a holistic evaluation by your health care provider and your choice of the options offered to you.
+All medicines have risks, and your health care provider can help you figure out which medicines are best for you.

-- Menopausal hormone therapy helps treat menopause symptoms after menopause, but it can raise your risk for blood clots, stroke, and some cancers.
-Learn more about menopausal hormone therapy.
-If you decide to take menopausal hormone therapy, use the lowest dose possible for the shortest amount of time that helps your symptoms.
+- Menopausal hormone therapy can help treat menopause symptoms during perimenopause, menopause, and after menopause, but it can raise your risk for blood clots, stroke, and some cancers.

-- Two non-hormonal medicines approved by the Food and Drug Administration (FDA) may help treat certain menopause symptoms.
-One low-dose selective serotonin reuptake inhibitor (SSRI), a type of medicine usually used to treat depression, is approved to treat hot flashes in women who do not already have mood or anxiety problems.
-A medicine that acts like estrogen in the body is approved for the treatment of painful sex caused by menopause.
-You can also talk to your doctor about other medicines approved by the FDA for depression and anxiety that may also help with menopause symptoms.
+- Non-hormonal medicines are also approved by the Food and Drug Administration (FDA) and may help treat certain menopause symptoms.
+One low-dose selective serotonin reuptake inhibitor (SSRI) named fluoxetine, a type of medicine usually used to treat depression, is also approved to treat hot flashes in women who do not already have mood or anxiety problems.
+Another medicine called ospemifene acts like estrogen in the body is approved for the treatment of vaginal dryness and painful sex caused by menopause.
+A third medication named fezolinetant, influences the body’s temperature regulation system and is FDA-approved for the treatment of hot flashes.
+The FDA posted a warning about the possibility of rare but severe liver injury when using fezolinetant, so talk to your health care provider about the benefits and risks of these medicines.

-- A hormonal medicine, with the generic name prasterone, is approved by the FDA to treat women who experience pain during sex caused by vaginal dryness after menopause.
-The medicine is applied in the vagina once a day.
+- A hormonal medicine, named prasterone is approved by the FDA to treat women who experience pain during sex caused by vaginal dryness after menopause.
+This topical medicine is applied in the vagina once a day.

 - Over-the-counter (OTC) products can treat vaginal discomfort, dryness, or pain.
 A water-based vaginal lubricant can help make sex more comfortable.
 A vaginal moisturizer can help keep needed moisture in vaginal tissues and make sex more comfortable.